Prospective graduate students apply through the Oregon State University Graduate School and will be required to submit the following.

 International applicants to our Ecampus health physics program be advised that you will be required to visit the Corvallis campus at least once, possibly twice (for a week-long course and for your final oral examination), prior to attaining your degree.
 It is your responsibility to obtain a visa to come to Corvallis during that time.

-Questions should be directed to Heidi Braly, graduate student liaison.
+Questions regarding applications and the program should be directed to Heidi Braly, NSE graduate student liaison.

-*This data is current as of September, 2017.
+*This data is current as of September, 2020.
 Admission decisions are based on consideration of the entire application and the pool changes from year to year.
-These numbers are representative of only a portion of the F 2017 application materials and are meant to serve as a reference to future applicants not an admissions standard.
+These numbers are representative of only a portion of the fall 2020 application materials and are meant to serve as a reference to future applicants.
+It is not an admissions standard.